aialferov/ecl/README.md

 ## More examples

-Mutiple each element of list by a specified factor.
+Mutiply each element of a list by a specified factor.

 ```
 $ make edit listx
 ```
 ```
 -module(ecl_listx).
--export([run/2]). % you need to change the line from the default "run/1"
+-export([run/2]). % you need to change this line from the default "run/1"

 run(List, Factor) -> [X * Factor || X <- List].
 ```